LLC9999/No-knives-kitchen/docs/journal.md

 This journal isn’t about fine dining.
 It’s about safe, repeatable routines that let me feed my family on a budget — without knives.

 ## Eating for my wellbeing
 After my hysterectomy in 2021 (both ovaries removed), within a week I noticed big swings in temperature regulation and mood.
-I take oestrogen and vitamin D, and I pay attention to bone health: plenty of dairy alongside beans, lentils, nuts, seeds and veg.
+I take oestrogen and vitamin D and I pay attention to bone health: plenty of dairy alongside beans, lentils, nuts, seeds and veg.
 Menopause symptoms and mental health feed each other; regular, simple meals help steady things.
 I’ve more or less stopped drinking: even half a glass brings on a hot sweat, and hangovers are monstrous on antipsychotics — a couple of drinks can wipe out days.

 ## Kitchen essentials & adaptations (overview)
 - **Scissors** (round-tip), **dough scraper**, **box grater**, **safety peeler**